nickwibert/nickwibert.github.io/_pages/about.md

 excerpt: 'My name is Nick Wibert.'
 ---

 I graduated from the University of Florida in May 2022 with a dual degree in Mathematics and Statistics as well as a minor in Computer Science.
-I will be pursuing an MS in Statistics at Florida State University starting in August 2022.
+Currently, I am pursuing an MS in Statistics at Florida State University.

-Currently, I am spending the summer interning at the Publix Super Markets Corporate Office as a Student Data Analyst with the Business Analysis and Reporting (BAR) department.
+I also support the Florida Department of Transportation (FDOT) as a Database Specialist.
+I write SQL queries and design reports for their [Materials Acceptance and Certification (MAC) system](https://mac.fdot.gov/) where they are run by Earthwork specialists throughout the state.
+For a sample report, click the previous link and run the "ERS - Density" report, setting *Contract ID* to "T2831" and *Output* to "PDF".

-I also support the Florida Department of Transportation (FDOT) as a Database Specialist at their State Materials Office.
-I write SQL queries and build reports for their [Materials Acceptance and Certification (MAC) system.](https://mac.fdot.gov/)
+In Summer 2022, I worked at the corporate office of Publix Super Markets as a Student Data Analyst.
+In this role, I was tasked with creating an in-house replacement for an inventory shrinkage narrative report which was provided by an outside contractor.
+By the end of my 11 weeks, I had a production-ready solution in the form of a Python notebook hosted in Databricks which queried/processed data and generated dynamic narrative PDF reports for all stores in under an hour, while also providing more visual appeal and more valuable insights than the contractor's report.
+This process is currently run by Publix on a monthly basis, saving the company ~$90,000 per year.